archfz/cypress-terminal-report/README.md

 ## Options

 Options for the plugin install: `.installPlugin(on, options)`:
-- `options.defaultTrimLength` - default: 200; max length of cy.log and console.warn/console.error.
+- `options.defaultTrimLength` - integer; default: 200; max length of cy.log and console.warn/console.error.
-- `options.commandTrimLength` - default: 600; max length of cy commands.
+- `options.commandTrimLength` - integer; default: 600; max length of cy commands.
-- `options.routeTrimLength` - default: 5000; max length of cy.route request data.
+- `options.routeTrimLength` - integer; default: 5000; max length of cy.route request data.

 Options for the support install: `.installSupport(options)`:
-- `options.printLogs` - default: null; possible values: null, 'always' - When set to always logs will be printed for successful test as well as failing ones.
+- `options.printLogs` - string; default: 'onFail'; possible values: 'onFail', 'always' - When set to always logs will be printed for successful test as well as failing ones.
-- `printConsoleInfo` - default: null; possible values: null, true - When true `console.log()`
-and `console.info()` logs will also be printed to the terminal, besides warn and error.
+- `options.collectTypes` - array; default: ['cons:log','cons:info', 'cons:warn', 'cons:error', 'cy:log', 'cy:xhr', 'cy:request', 'cy:route', 'cy:command']
+What types of logs to collect and print.
+By default all types are enabled.
+The 'cy:command' is the general type that contain all types of commands that are not specially treated.
+- `options.filterLog` - undefined|([type, message, severity]) => boolean; default: undefined; Callback to filter logs manually.
+The type is from the same list as for the `collectTypes` option.
+Severity can be of ['', 'error', 'warning'].

 ## Release notes

+- Added support for filtering logs.
+See `collectTypes` and `filterLog` options for the support install. from [issue](https://github.com/archfz/cypress-terminal-report/issues/15).

 #### 1.1.0